reviashko/logopassapi/README.md

-Ligthweight API template "logopassapi" for users login/registration/restore password methods
+Ligthweight API template "logopassapi" with users login/registration/restore password methods

 API using PG database which you need to install before using API - database sql script found in db folder.
 Database setting stored in config(db json):